IHO-S100WG/S100-Schemas/README.md

 # S-100 Edition 5.0.0 schemas
 There is now a schema server where the 5.0.0 schemas and samples can be accessed directly.
 The URL is https://schemas.s100dev.net/

-The README file from the distribution is posted in this repository (README_5_0_0.docx) and is also on the schema server.
+The README file from the distribution is posted in this repository (<a href="https://github.com/IHO-S100WG/S100-Schemas/blob/master/README_5_0.docx">README_5_0.docx</a>) and is also on the schema server.
 A zip archive of the distribution is available in the <em>archive</em> folder in this repository as well as the schema server.
+Individual XSD files can be downloaded from the schema server or accessed directly using the file URL (for example, by an XML validator).

-A form for comments is also available (SchemasReviewForm.doc).
-Send comments to the S-100 WG Chair, with Cc'd to me (Raphael).
+A form for comments is also available (<a href="https://github.com/IHO-S100WG/S100-Schemas/blob/master/SchemasReviewForm.docx">SchemasReviewForm.docx</a>).
+Send comments to the S-100 WG Chair, with Cc to me (Raphael).
 A due date for comments on this distribution will be announced by the S-100 WG Chair.

-See the README_5_0_0.docx file for information about the 5.0.0 distribution.
+See the README_5_0.docx file for information about the 5.0.0 distribution.
 Note that folder and file names on the server are case-sensitive.
 The server index at https://schemas.s100dev.net/index.html provides the folder and file names in their actual case.

-<em>The schemas are not provided individually in this repository to avoid synchronization problems with the schema server.</em>
+<em>The schemas are not provided individually in this GitHub repository to avoid synchronization problems with the schema server.</em>
+They can be downloaded individually from the schema server.
 They will be in an IHO repository after finalization - meanwhile access to a GitHub repository with files in folders can be provided if necessary.

 Any discrepancies or change requests should be reported using the comment form so updates to the server and repository can be synchronized.
 The comment form is preferred to GitHub issues at least while the 5.0.0 distribution is being finalized.